Strengthen Your Back Body to Master Inversions

 - Improving Inversions: Strengthening the obliques and lateral muscles with Side Over can enhance the ability to control and stabilise the body during inversions, allowing for smoother transitions and better alignment in inverted positions.

-pilates teacher doing side bend pilates exercise over wunda chair
+pilates teacher doing pilates inversion exercise over wunda chair

 Chair: